Strengthening Families Financial Benefits Tool

 Future projections

-The tool requires the adopter authority to project up to three future trajectories for each of the benefit drivers.
-In doing this, the authority will want to consider the impact observed at those authorities that have already implemented the innovation.
-It will also want to consider the scope for change from its own starting point (for example its rate of entries to care per 10,000 children compared to statistical neighbours).
+The tool required the adopter authority to project up to three future trajectories for each of the benefit drivers.
+In doing this, they considered the impact observed at other local authorities that were further ahead in their adoption of the innovation.
+They also considered the scope for change from their own starting point (for example their rate of entries to care per 10,000 children compared to statistical neighbours).

-The tool translates an authority’s projected trajectories into an estimated financial impact using a set of unit costs that the authority can tailor to reflect its own placement and other costs.
-The tool also uses the authority’s historic data to model the impact of reduced entries to care in one year on the number of children in care in future years.
-This reflects the potential for each individual entry to care to result in costs for several years into the future.
+The tool translated an authority’s projected trajectories into an estimated financial impact using a set of unit costs that the authority tailored to reflect its own placement and other costs.
+The tool used the authority’s historic data to model the impact of reduced entries to care in one year on the number of children in care in future years.
+This reflected the potential for each individual entry to care to result in costs for several years into the future.
 This can be particularly significant in the case of children in younger age groups, many of whom remain in care until they are 18.

 Fig. 3.
 The tool charts an authority’s projected number of children entering care.
 The dashed lines show alternative potential scenarios for the rate of reduction.